Geography of Japan: Composition

 The Japanese islands are formed of the mentioned geological units parallel to the subduction front.
 The parts of islands facing the Pacific Plate are typically younger and display a larger proportion of volcanic products, while island parts facing the Sea of Japan are mostly heavily faulted and folded sedimentary deposits.
-In northwest Japan are thick quaternary deposits.
-This makes determination of the geological history and composition difficult and it is not yet fully understood.
+In northwest Japan, there are thick quaternary deposits.
+This makes the determination of the geological history and composition difficult, and it is not yet fully understood.

 The Japanese island arc system has distributed volcanic series where the volcanic rocks change from tholeiite—calc-alkaline—alkaline with increasing distance from the trench.
-The geologic province of Japan is mostly basin and a bit extended crust.
+The geologic province of Japan is mostly basin and has a bit of extended crust.

 Growing archipelago

-The Japanese archipelago grows gradually because of perpetual tectonic plate movements, earthquakes, stratovolcanoes and land reclamation in the Ring of Fire.
+The Japanese archipelago grows gradually because of perpetual tectonic plate movements, earthquakes, stratovolcanoes, and land reclamation in the Ring of Fire.

-For example, during the 20th century several new volcanoes emerged, including Shōwa-shinzan on Hokkaido and Myōjin-shō off the Bayonnaise Rocks in the Pacific.
-The 1914 Sakurajima eruption produced lava flows which connected the former island with the Ōsumi Peninsula in Kyushu.
+For example, during the 20th century, several new volcanoes emerged, including Shōwa-shinzan on Hokkaido and Myōjin-shō off the Bayonnaise Rocks in the Pacific.
+The 1914 Sakurajima eruption produced lava flows that connected the former island with the Ōsumi Peninsula in Kyushu.
 It is the most active volcano in Japan.

-During the 2013 eruption southeast of Nishinoshima, a new unnamed volcanic island emerged from the sea.
+During the 2013 eruption southeast of Nishinoshima, a new, unnamed volcanic island emerged from the sea.
 Erosion and shifting sands caused the new island to merge with Nishinoshima.
 A 1911 survey determined the caldera was 107 m at its deepest.

 The 2011 Tōhoku earthquake and tsunami caused portions of northeastern Japan to shift by 2.4 m closer to North America.
 This made some sections of Japan's landmass wider than before.
 The areas of Japan closest to the epicenter experienced the largest shifts.
 A 400 km stretch of coastline dropped vertically by 0.6 m, allowing the tsunami to travel farther and faster onto land.
 On 6 April, the Japanese coast guard said that the earthquake shifted the seabed near the epicenter 24 metres and elevated the seabed off the coast of Miyagi Prefecture by 3 metres.
 A report by the Japan Agency for Marine-Earth Science and Technology, published in Science on 2 December 2011, concluded that the seabed in the area between the epicenter and the Japan Trench moved 50 metres east-southeast and rose about 7 metres as a result of the quake.
 The report also stated that the quake caused several major landslides on the seabed in the affected area.